jeungsook/cs135/lessons/returntype.md

 ### Notes about this function:

-- If you want to actually test this function, you have to include what is called a function prototype before the int main function:
+- If you want to write your own function, you have to include what is called a function prototype before the int main function:

+Ex: Function prototype for my pow function
 ```c++
 double pow(double, int);